-It’s not been proven in scientific studies, but many people feel that a daily dose of ACV in the morning helps to cleanse the digestive system ready for a new day.
+It’s not been proven in scientific studies, but many people feel that a daily dose of ACV in the morning helps to cleanse the digestive system, ready for a new day.

-This could be because apple cider vinegar is a source of pectin, a type of soluble fibre which is found in apples.
+This could be because apple cider vinegar is a source of pectin, a type of soluble fibre found in apples.

 However, a tablespoon of apple cider vinegar with your morning glass of water might help get things moving so you can start your day feeling good.

-This blood sugar spike causes your body to produce lots of insulin to allow the glucose to enter your body’s cells to be used as energy.
+This blood sugar spike causes your body to produce lots of insulin allowing the glucose entering your body’s cells to be used as energy.

-If you’re experiencing frequent blood sugar spikes, it means your body is producing too much insulin, and your body can stop recognising it.
+If you’re experiencing frequent blood sugar spikes, your body is producing too much insulin, and your body can stop recognising it.

 Also, the subsequent blood sugar drop after a spike leads to increased feelings of hunger, cravings and potentially overeating.
 This, in turn, leads to weight gain over time.

-Blood glucose and insulin responses were both significantly lower after the meal than when the bread was eaten without vinegar.
+Blood glucose and insulin responses were significantly lower after the meal than when they ate bread without vinegar.